Skip to content

 OpenClaw supports Grok as a web_search provider, using xAI web-grounded responses to produce AI-synthesized answers backed by live search results with citations.

-The same XAI_API_KEY can also power the built-in x_search tool for X (formerly Twitter) post search.
-If you store the key under plugins.entries.xai.config.webSearch.apiKey, OpenClaw now reuses it as a fallback for the bundled xAI model provider too.
+Grok web search prefers your existing xAI OAuth sign-in when one is available.
+If no OAuth profile exists, the same xAI API key can also power the built-in x_search tool for X (formerly Twitter) post search and the code_execution tool.
+If you store the key under plugins.entries.xai.config.webSearch.apiKey, OpenClaw reuses it as a fallback for the bundled xAI model provider too.

 For post-level X metrics such as reposts, replies, bookmarks, or views, prefer x_search with the exact post URL or status ID instead of a broad search query.